shortstheory/APStreamline/2DO.md

 2DO:

+* fix the issue with callbacks execution order in file recorder
 * what do I do with ntptime?
 * struct QoSReport instead of class, looks pretty silly as a class
 * get rid of device_list